ymath-io/ymath.io/content/courses/exponents/index.md

 Alright, enough puns.
 Before you begin this course, brush up on the following topics if you're not very familiar with them:

 - Basic pre-algebra.
-You should be very familiar with variables!
+You should be familiar with variables!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMDE2NjM4MzgsMTA4NTAyOTU3NV19
+eyJoaXN0b3J5IjpbLTQyNTc5MTc4NiwtMjAwMTY2MzgzOCwxMD
+g1MDI5NTc1XX0=
 -->